Do I Have To Probate If There Was A Will?

 This very strange-sounding name means a probate to reflect the passage of title.
 Probate as a muniment of title is still a court-administered probate proceeding, but it is much simpler than a full probate.
 This procedure can only be used if there are no outstanding debts of the estate, except those secured by liens on real estate.

-Nothing more needs to be done then than filing certified copies of the probate documents in any counties other than where the probate was filed in which the deceased owned real estate.
+Nothing more needs to be done then than filing certified copies of the probate documents in any counties in which the deceased owned real estate, other than where the probate was filed.
+The probate is automatically recorded in the real estate records of the county where the probate was filed.
 The probate documents can be presented to other third parties, such as banks or investment companies, to require them to transfer assets as provided in the Will.

 The cost of this simplified probate can be significantly less than a full probate.
 Here's a blog discussing the cost in more detail.